An Inclusive Academy

-Our pupils come from a rich cultural and linguistic backgrounds and we work very hard to ensure that everyone has a sense of belonging to the Ravensbourne community and that everyone feels supported in recognising and working to eliminate any bias, prejudice and misconceptions about other people.
-We are very proud to have such a diverse intake of pupils.
-We learn so much from each other and it makes the school the vibrant, exciting place that it is.
-At Ravensbourne we see children first and foremost as individuals who have the potential and the right to succeed at school and we maintain high expectations for all our pupils.
-As an inclusive community we are committed to:
+Our pupils come from a variety of rich cultural and linguistic backgrounds.
+We work very hard to ensure that everyone has a sense that they belong to our school community and that everyone is supported in recognising and working to eliminate any bias, prejudice and misconceptions about other people.
+We are very proud to have a diverse intake of pupils; we learn from each other, and it makes the school the vibrant, exciting place that it is.
+At Ravensbourne we see each and every learner as an individual who has the potential and the right to succeed at school and we maintain high expectations for all our pupils.

 - Challenging discrimination and harassment whenever they occur

-- Recognising that diversity enriches us all and promoting positive attitudes to difference between people of different backgrounds, genders, sexual orientation, ethnic origins, cultures, faiths and capabilities
+- Promoting positive attitudes to difference between people of different backgrounds, genders, sexual orientation, ethnic origins, cultures, faiths and capabilities

 - Rigorously analysing our work to ensure no groups of pupils underperform

 All of our learners have a range of complex social, physical, medical and educational needs.
 We provide an inclusive school environment that ensures that every learner is given the opportunity to develop the skills needed to prepare them for the next stage in their life, regardless of their disability.

 We work closely with our children/ young people and their families, as well as with other professionals such as therapists and health visitors, to ensure that our learners thrive and succeed at school.